Fort Bragg, California: Since 1916

 Commercial fishing has also played an important role in the economic base of the community.
 Once a major commercial fishing port, Fort Bragg was well known for producing quality fish products that were distributed to major metropolitan markets.

 In 1916, the Union Lumber Company built a railroad from the South Fork of Ten Mile River to Fort Bragg, where its operations were.

 By 1929, what lumber could not be sent by rail to the company mill at Fort Bragg was handled by the mill at Pudding Creek owned by the Glen Blair Redwood Company.

 The Union Lumber Company established its own post office on Churchman Creek to service its logging camps there in 1931, but it operated only until 1932.

-The railroad was removed in 1945 as rail transport was replaced by haulage by truck; nowadays it is a recreational corridor in MacKerricher State Park.
+The railroad was removed in 1945 as rail transport was replaced by truck haulage; nowadays it is a recreational corridor in MacKerricher State Park.

 In 1969, the Union Lumber Company was purchased by Boise Cascade and John Quincy and it became Georgia Pacific Lumber Company in 1973.
 The mill was shut down in 2002 after being identified as a nonperforming asset.
 The 400 acre piece of property within the city limits takes up almost the entire coastline of Fort Bragg, including Fort Bragg Landing.

 As of July 2017, the mill site was sold and is undergoing redevelopment, including removal of toxic waste.

 Calls to rename the city

 In 2015, members of the California Legislative Black Caucus petitioned Fort Bragg to change its name due to Braxton Bragg's links to the Confederacy.
-The mayor of Fort Bragg at that time, Lindy Peters, stated that there was not really much interest among the residents, and cited the costs that every company and institution in the area would have to pay to change all the addresses.
+The mayor of Fort Bragg at that time, Lindy Peters, stated that there was not really much interest among the residents, and cited the costs that every company and institution in the area would have to pay to change all of the addresses.

 There were further calls to change the name in June 2020, following the murder of George Floyd.
 On June 22, the Fort Bragg City Council considered whether to put a proposition on the November ballot asking its residents if they would like a name change, but decided instead to form an ad hoc committee to explore options for the city's name.
+They estimated the cost to change the name would be $271,000.
 Among the alternative options that were explored was to simply rededicate the city to a different notable person named Bragg.
-However, by late January 2022, the commission announced that it could not come to a consensus on a name change.
+By late January 2022, the commission announced that it could not come to a consensus on a name change.
+Meanwhile in 2022, the active military fort of the same name in North Carolina was renamed to Fort Liberty.
+The military fort has been renamed back to Fort Bragg since 2025, although officially named for Roland L. Bragg, a World War II US Army paratrooper.